ibm-cloud-docs/data-virtualization/maintenance.md

 ## Maintenance policy
 {: #maintenance}

-Effective as of 27 March 27 2018, when scheduled system maintenance must be done for the {{site.data.keyword.Db2_on_Cloud_short}} service, the major data centers (London, Dallas, and Sydney) are updated on separate days of the business week.
+Effective as of 27 March 27 2018, when scheduled system maintenance must be done for the Data Virtualization service, the major data centers (London, Dallas, and Sydney) are updated on separate days of the business week.
 All of the other data centers are simultaneously updated on a day of the week that doesn't coincide with the major data centers.
-Table 1 shows an example of a {{site.data.keyword.Db2_on_Cloud_short}} system maintenance schedule.
+Table 1 shows an example of a Data Virtualization system maintenance schedule.

 | Data center | Example of a possible maintenance schedule |
 |-------------|-----------------------------|